RemiBardon/HowToShareCodeBetweenApps/README.md

 # Sharing code and `Pods` between multiple projects

-This repository is an example of how you can handle sharing a code base between different apps throught the use of both `Cocoapods` and `Swift Packages`.
+This repository is an example of how you can handle sharing a code base between different apps through the use of both `Cocoapods` and `Swift Packages`.

 ## Usage